Deep Limits of Residual Neural Networks: Main Results

 \section{Main Results}

 Our main results concerns the convergence of the variational problem $\min \cE_n$ to $\min \cE_\infty$.
 In particular we show

 as $n \to \infty$.
 At this point we have not specified the topology on which we define the discrete-to-continuum convergence.
-For now it is enough to say that the distance is given by a function $d:\Theta^{(n)}\times \Theta\to [0,+\infty)$ where $\Theta^{(n)}$ is the parameter space of $\cE_n$ and $\Theta$ is the parameter space of $\cE_\infty$ The topology is described in detail in Section~\ref{subsec:Prelim:Top}.
-Our first main result is the convergence of optimal parameters.
+For now it is enough to say that the distance is given by a function $d:\Theta^{(n)}\times \Theta\to [0,+\infty)$ where $\Theta^{(n)}$ is the parameter space of $\cE_n$ and $\Theta$ is the parameter space of $\cE_\infty$.
+The topology is described in detail in Section~\ref{subsec:Prelim:Top}.
+We do want to emphasize at this point that although $d$ appears to depend on $n$ ---and in fact appears not to be a distance at all, due to a lack of symmetry between its two arguments--- it is in fact a restriction of an $n$-independent metric on a higher-dimensional space to an $n$-dependent subset.